TrainWeb.org Facebook Page

 Map: Ba 35 B 10 Topographic Maps

-In this view dating from 1917 you'll find the same four "tunnels" near top center where the B&O's NA Tower once ruled.
+In this view dating from 1917, you'll find the same four "tunnels" near top center where B&O's NA Tower once ruled.
 This wonderful photo captures railroading flourishing in the Jones Falls valley with no fewer than five companies represented, some of which by this time were under control of the powerful Pennsylvania Railroad.
 That autos outnumber horse-drawn carriages hints that change is brewing.

 panorama north These modern panoramas of a century later, though poorly stitched together and snapped from a different spot (over what had been Bolton Freight Yards), illustrate differences wrought by time.